 Administrative Matters

-If you will be co-teaching a course or seminar and dividing the honorarium, both instructors must fill out the relevant forms.
-Please be prompt in completing any requested paperwork, and return it to Kelly Hallmark, Payroll and Benefits Specialist.
+If you will be co-teaching a course, both instructors must complete the relevant forms and reference checks.
+Please be prompt in completing any requested paperwork, and return it to Kelly Hallmark.

 University I.D.
 Card (Wiscard)

 Once your adjunct appointment has been entered into the UW system, you may receive a University I.D. card, which carries with it certain University library, athletic facilities, and other privileges.
 ID cards are available at the Wiscard office in Union South, Room 149, 1308 W. Dayton Street.
 Please call the Wiscard Office at 608-262-3258 prior to heading to the office to ensure your information appears in the system.
-If your card is more than five years old, it will have to be replaced, which will require a visit to the Union South.
+Wiscards must be renewed every five years.
 Learn more about how to get your WiscCard.

 For information about the location of the Wiscard office at the Union South, and their hours of operation, see the Wiscard Contact Information.